ruby/TryRuby/README.md

 not the json files in folder _source_.
 These files will be updated automatically by the build/publish task.

+## Frontend website
+The TryRuby is kind of unique in a way, that it is a frontend application created in Ruby with [Opal](https://opalrb.com/).
+The source code for this application is located in `app` directory.

 ## Docker
 You can deploy the website using docker by running the following commands:
 ```